 Most of us have learned more about how to set up virtual meetings in the past few months than we ever wanted to know.
-At one of this year’s North Sea Conference virtual chatrooms my colleague Claudia Schelp and I collected the most important lessons we learned in one of the virtual chat rooms.
+At one of this year’s North Sea Conference virtual chatrooms my colleague Claudia Schelp and I collected the most important lessons learned.

 The real challenge in virtual space: Start TEAM BUILDING before the event